akka/akka-projection/docs/src/main/paradox/cassandra.md

 * `String`
 * @scala[`Int`]@java[Integer]
 * `Long`
 * Any other type that has a configured Akka Serializer is stored with base64 encoding of the serialized bytes.
-  For example the [Akka Persistence Spanner](https://doc.akka.io/docs/akka-persistence-spanner/current/) offset is supported in this way.

 @@@ note